ajaymavely/Cs50-Solutions/README.md

-# Cs50-Week-2-Array
+# Cs50-Week-1,2 available now
+subscribe me for more updates.
+Can also reach me on Instagram @the_manaic_rider_

-In This file solution for 2 code programs in 2nd week (Array) Available Readability and Caesar
+In This file solution for the Program test 1 and 2 available right now all the other comming soon.
+Hello
+cash
+mario less
+mario more
+readability